ripienaar/nmfw/README.md

  * More observability, possibly propagate tracing headers
  * Generate a Dockerfile to host the service
  * Generate `Makefile` or similar to rebuild the generated code and containers
+ * One `micro` per Service
+ * Think about timeout, some functions have different timeouts than others, how to handle?
+ * Include the proto schema and expose over the `micro` schemas feature

 ## Contact